Fat Emulsion (Fish Oil and Plant Based)

 Based on the American College of Medical Toxicology (ACMT) Position Statement: Guidance for the Use of Intravenous Lipid Emulsion, the American Society of Regional Anesthesia and Pain Medicine (ASRA), and the American Heart Association Guidelines Update for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care, IV fat emulsion given for hemodynamic or other instability secondary to local anesthetics and other highly lipid soluble substances may be considered when the patient does not respond to standard resuscitation measures (eg, fluids, vasopressors, inotropes) [ACMT 2016], [Lavonas [AHA] 2016], [Neal [ASRA] 2012].
 Additional information is available at http://www.lipidrescue.org.

-Hypersensitivity to fish, egg, soybean, or peanut protein or any other component of the formulation; severe hyperlipidemia or severe disorders of lipid metabolism characterized by hypertriglyceridemia (serum triglyceride concentrations >1,000 mg/dL).
+Hypersensitivity to fish, egg, soybean, or any other component of the formulation; severe hyperlipidemia or severe disorders of lipid metabolism characterized by hypertriglyceridemia (serum triglyceride concentrations >1,000 mg/dL).
 Note: Although the manufacturer's labeling lists hypersensitivity to peanut protein as a contraindication, the product does not contain peanut protein.
 However, a low risk of cross-reactivity between soy and peanuts may exist.

 Canadian labeling: Additional contraindications (not in US labeling): Severe hepatic insufficiency; severe blood coagulation disorders; severe renal insufficiency without access to hemofiltration or dialysis; acute shock; acute pulmonary edema; hyperhydration; decompensated cardiac insufficiency; unstable conditions (eg, severe post-traumatic conditions, uncompensated diabetes mellitus, acute MI, CVA, embolism, metabolic acidosis, severe sepsis, hypotonic dehydration)